Juliano Ribeiro Salgado

 Juliano Ribeiro Salgado and Wim Wenders at Munich International Film festival 2014 for the film The Salt of the Earth.

 Juliano Ribeiro Salgado (born in 1974) is a Brazilian filmmaker, director, and writer.
+He was nominated for an Oscar for Best Documentary Feature in 2015 for his work on The Salt of the Earth.

 Personal life

-He is the son of photographer Sebastião Salgado and architect Lélia Wanick Salgado, who have been married since 1967.
+He is the son of photographer Sebastião Salgado and architect Lélia Wanick Salgado.
 Juliano Ribeiro has a son, Flavio.